-Note • Rejected advisories may not have all the details of the normal advisories: CVSS Vector and score, criticality, and so on.
+Note • Rejection advisories may not have all the details of the normal advisories: CVSS Vector and score, criticality, and so on.

 - 3. Click the Apply or Reset buttons to apply or reset the filters. - 4.
 Click the Save or Delete buttons to save or delete filters.
-You can save only one row on both the desktop and mobile UI.
+You can save only one row on both the desktop and mobile UI. - 5.
+Click a Secunia Advisory ID (SAID) to view detailed information related to the Advisory. - 6.
+The Solution Status of a rejected advisory will show Possibly Fixed for the following two conditions: - The Link to Original Advisory field is populated (non-empty). - The CPE (Common Platform Enumeration) field is populated (non-empty).